Cart 0

 CP5_1268.jpg

 The Plaw Hatch Dairy herd is central to the health and function of the farm.
 We have 35 Meuse Rhine Issel (MRI) cattle, with a few cross Ayrshire, Brown Swiss and Montbeliard.
 We are a closed herd and all of the ladies were born on the farm; mothers, daughters, nieces and grand-daughters.
 MRI cows have amazing horns and a temperament suited towards our traditional farming.
 As our soils get too wet in the winter months, they are content to stay in the barns for 6 months of the year, during which they have lots of space and access to the yard for open air.
 They get excited as Spring approaches for when they are turned out to the fields.
 We cut our own hay and silage during the summer when they are out to pasture to keep them well fed in the barns during winter (they consume an astronomical amount!)
 During milking they are each given a scoopful of our home grown oats and some seaweed, it's not necessary for their diet but is a small and healthy treat for them.
 Each year we breed replacement heifers of which we keep about 6 a year.
-We run a Sussex bull (Winston) with the herd; a very docile breed, indigenous, and with excellent beef.
+We run a Sussex bull (Wendell) with the herd; a very docile breed, indigenous, and with excellent beef.

 LIVESTOCK